Long-range entanglement from measuring symmetry-protected topological phases: Jordan-Wigner transformation from measuring fermionic SPT phases

-We can even extend this procedure to arbitrary dimensions.
-The generalization of Jordan-Wigner has been explored in a number of works including \cite{GaiottoKapustin2016,higherdboskapustinthorngren,ChenKapustinRadicevic2018,ChenKapustin2019,Chen2019,Shukla20,Tantivasadakarn20,Shirley20,Po21,LiPo21}.
+The recipe above extends to arbitrary dimensions.
+The generalization of the Jordan-Wigner transformation has been explored in a number of works including \cite{GaiottoKapustin2016,kapustin2017fermionic,ChenKapustinRadicevic2018,ChenKapustin2019,Chen2019,Shukla20,Tantivasadakarn20,Shirley20,Po21,LiPo21}, and can be thought of in the context of this work as gauging the fermion parity symmetry.
 From this we can construct a particular state of fermions and spins which conserves fermion parity and a higher form $\ZZ_2$ symmetry such that one can perform either bosonization, by measuring the parity of each fermion, or fermionization, by measuring the spins in the $X$-basis.
-In Appendix \ref{app:JW2D}, we give an explicit way of preparing the JW state.
+Here, we demonstrate this for the 2D bosonization procedure of Ref.~\onlinecite{ChenKapustinRadicevic2018} on a square lattice.

+As with the 2D KW transformation, we consider the square lattice with fermions initialized in the empty state $P_v=1$ on the vertices and spins are initialized in the $\ket{+}$ state on the edges ($X_e=1$).
+We create an ``SPT" state (see below for caveats) protected by fermion-parity symmetry and a global 1-form symmetry.
+The stabilizers of this ``JW state" are given by